luapower/website/www/md/building.md

 The current luapower stack is built this way and it's the only supported way to build it.

+Note that shipping libstdc++ (and its dependency libgcc) with your app on Linux is a bad idea if you're using external C libraries that happen to dlopen libstdc++ themselves and expect a certain version of it (their version, not yours).
+Such is the case for instance of OpenGL with Radeon drivers (google "steam libstdc++" to see the drama).
+In that case it's better to either a) link libstdc++ statically, b) rename libstdc++ and link to that instead, or c) or not link it at all, and load the host's one and hope it's similar to the one that you tested your app against.

 ## Building on OSX for OSX